-Some marketers use the terms ecommerce metrics and KPIs interchangeably, but they are not exactly the same.
+Some marketers use ecommerce metrics and KPIs interchangeably, but they are not precisely the same.

-Let’s look at an example to understand the difference between these two concepts.
+Let’s look at an example to understand these two concepts’ differences.

 The average order value of your store is a metric, but an average order value of $30 is a KPI.

-In simple English, metrics track your business progress, and KPIs are metrics that show how effective you are at achieving your goals.
+In simple English, metrics track your business progress, and KPIs show how effectively you achieve your goals.
 KPIs are goal-oriented, and they use metrics to measure how close or far away you are from reaching those goals.

-This means: All KPIs are metrics, but not all metrics are KPIs.
+This means: All KPIs are metrics, but not all are.

 How to decide which metrics or KPIs to use?

-- How big a change will the metric have on my business?
-The bigger the (positive) change, the better.
+- How significant a change will the metric have on my business?
+The more important the (positive) change, the better.

 - Will optimizing the metric have a significant impact on my business’s revenue?
 In ecommerce, the ultimate goal is to increase revenue, so track website metrics that help you do it.

 - Will working on this metric help me improve others as well?
-Oftentimes, metrics are interconnected, and tweaking one might improve another.
+Often, metrics are interconnected, and tweaking one might enhance another.
 For example, when you refine the quality of your traffic, your conversions might increase.

 Leverage the SMART approach to choose ecommerce metrics & KPIs

-One other way to deal with the metric selection is leveraging the SMART approach.
+Another way to deal with the metric selection is by leveraging the SMART system.